Copp31/Code-parts/wordOccurence/readme.md

 ### How it works

-- Drag the text you want to analyze in this folder and name it yourtxt.txt.
+- Drag the text you want to analyze in this folder and name it **text.txt**.

 - Go in this folder and run in your commande line :
 ```
 py wordOccurence.py
 ```